 The main problem of the Logistics cluster that needs to be addressed is the info-sharing between the different clusters.
 Consequently, this problem induces additional problems pertaining to (1) transportation such as facility location and vehicle routing; (2) procurement, which is the requesting process of resources; (3) and deployment, which involves the LAN infrastructure reliability of the system.
 Leaving these problems unsolved will affect the mission of the NDRRMC as well as the welfare of the affected societies.

+PROPOSED SOLUTION

 The proposed solution to the issues of NDRRMC are: (1) Condense the user list by ordering them based on the type of user for a simpler User Management, (2) Digitized inventory management that could keep track of the available resources and monitor the requests, (3) Centralize records of information of the resources and its suppliers, which can be viewed, edited, and deleted, (4) Deployment of the system to a Cloud Platform for more guaranteed runtime.

+EXPECTED OUTCOME

 The outcome of the Logistics System may improve the response operation phase of NDRRMC given that this system will provide a methodical impact to the council.
 It will maximize effective logistical support since the system promotes regular info-sharing of relevant records of data between the local government and agencies.
 Besides, requesting of supplies, equipment, and vehicles that will be needed in times of disasters can be immediately accomplished in a short span of time by the system provides a digitized inventory system.
 Also, users can access the web application without difficulty as long as they have a stable internet connection.

+SYSTEM DIAGRAMS & TABLES

+Context Level Diagram (Level 0 to Level 3 or 4)